 The Stage 2 archaeological assessment was carried out in accordance with the Ministry of Heritage, Sport, Tourism, and Culture Industries' Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The entire study area consists of treed, manicured lawn and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The Stage 2 assessment did not result in the identification of any archaeological resources.

 All work met provincial standards and no archaeological sites were identified during the Stage 2 assessment.
 If construction plans change to incorporate new areas that were not subject to a Stage 2 field survey, these must be assessed prior to the initiation of construction.
-In keeping with legislative stipulations, all construction and demolition-related impacts (including, for example, machine travel, material storage and stockpiling, earth moving) must be restricted to the areas that were archaeologically assessed and cleared by the Ministry of Heritage, Sport, Tourism, and Culture Industries through acceptance of the assessment report into the provincial register.
+In keeping with legislative stipulations, all construction, and demolition-related impacts (including, for example, machine travel, material storage and stockpiling, earth moving) must be restricted to the areas that were archaeologically assessed and cleared by the Ministry of Heritage, Sport, Tourism, and Culture Industries through acceptance of the assessment report into the provincial register.

-As no archaeological resources were found on the subject property, no further archaeological assessment of the property is required.
+The MTCS is asked to review the results presented and to accept this report into the Ontario Public Register of Archaeological Reports.
+As no archaeological resources were found on the subject property, no further archaeological assessment of the property is recommended.

-Advice on Compliance with Legislation May 2021
+Advice on Compliance with Legislation May 2022